Study with us in London

 Applications for the programme are made online through UCAS Conservatoires.

-Candidates unable to attend the audition in person may be considered for entry to the programme by submitting a recorded audition via the online admission platform (Embark).
+Applicants unable to attend the audition in person may be considered for entry to the programme by submitting a recorded audition via the Embark.

 Applicants must prepare two contrasting pieces of their own choice, written for their principal study instrument or voice, and lasting no longer than 15 minutes in total.
 Applicants may be required to take a short sight-reading and/or playing-by-ear test, but are not expected to have prior experience of improvisation.